What is an Executive MBA Program (EMBA)?

 An executive master’s in business administration, or EMBA, is a unique type of MBA program that is typically completed part-time while students continue to work full-time.
 It offers unique advantages that differentiate them from traditional part-time MBAs.

-In the United States, part-time programs remain the most popular delivery configuration for MBA degrees, enrolling about 56 percent of students.
+In the United States, part-time programs remain the most popular delivery configuration for MBA degrees, enrolling about 47 percent of students.
 Besides executive MBA programs, these include evening and weekend programs geared towards working professionals, sometimes called professional MBA (PMBA) or fully-employed MBA (FEMBA) programs.
-Matt Hazenbush, a research communications manager at the Graduate Management Admissions Council (GMAC), calls part-time MBA programs “nearly synonymous with graduate management education itself.”
+In the past two years, the University of Iowa shut down its full-time residential MBA program.
+Instead, it merged its part-time and online MBA programs, resulting in an explosion of enrollment from 40 to 400 students in the span of a few semesters.

 EMBA programs differ from other MBA options in three main ways, according to Patty Keegan, an associate dean at the University of Chicago’s Booth School of Business: